zh-plus/openlrc/README.md

     pip install git+https://github.com/m-bain/whisperx.git
     ```

+5. Install [ffmpeg](https://ffmpeg.org/download.html) and add `bin` directory to your `PATH`.

-5. This project can be installed from PyPI:
+6. This project can be installed from PyPI:

     ```shell
     pip install openlrc